-If a permanent LAN connection is not required, or the Apollo may be mobile, the second adaptor may be used to provide a quick temporary Ethernet connection.
+If a permanent LAN connection is not required, or the Artemis may be mobile, the second adaptor may be used to provide a quick temporary Ethernet connection.
+It may also be used to provide a simple connection to a laptop.